As Crisis Deepens, Congressional Rescue Deal Teeters

-Top-level negotiations between Congress and the White House teetered Sunday on a nearly $1.4 trillion economic rescue package, as the coronavirus crisis deepened and President Donald Trump called for a deal to steady a shuttered nation.
+Top-level negotiations between Congress and White House teetered Sunday over a nearly $1.4 trillion economic rescue package, as the coronavirus crisis deepened, the nation shut down and the first U.S. senator tested positive for the disease.

-Treasury Secretary Steven Mnuchin indicated an agreement was within reach.
-But faced with mounting opposition from Democrats who call the package insufficient, Senate Majority Leader Mitch McConnell postponed a planned procedural vote Sunday, resetting it for 6 p.m.
+President Donald Trump tweeted “many things to discuss” ahead of an evening press briefing.

+At the otherwise emptied out Capitol, the draft aid package was declared insufficient by Democrats, who argued it was tilted toward corporations rather than workers and healthcare providers.
+The setback sent Republicans back to the negotiating table.

-With a population on edge, societal norms rewritten and financial markets shell shocked, all sides were hoping for an agreement that would provide some relief against the pandemic's twin health and economic crises, now believed likely to stretch for several months.
+With a population on edge and shell-shocked financial markets poised to reopen Monday, all sides were hoping for an agreement that would provide some relief against the pandemic's twin health and economic crises, now believed likely to stretch for several months.

-“Americans don't need to see us haggling endlessly,” McConnell warned, his voice rising on the Senate floor.
+“Americans don't need to see us haggling endlessly,” warned Senate Majority Leader McConnell, his voice rising on the Senate floor.
 He wants passage of the package by Monday.

-But Democrats say the package does not go far enough to provide health care and unemployment aid for Americans, and caters too much to big business.
+But Democrats say the largely GOP-led effort does not go far enough to provide health care and unemployment aid for Americans, and fails to put restraints on a proposed $500 billion “slush fund” for corporations.

+Senate Democratic leader Chuck Schumer said the draft package “significantly cut back our hospitals, our cities, our states, our medical workers and so many others needed in this crisis.”

-“We’re continuing to talk,” said Senate Minority Leader Chuck Schumer, while House Speaker Nancy Pelosi said Democrats would be putting forward their own draft bill.
+House Speaker Nancy Pelosi invoked Pope Francis in urging colleagues to “take responsibility” as Democrats prepared their own draft.

-This as the first senator, Republican Rand Paul of Kentucky, announced he tested positive for COVID-19, the infection caused by the virus.
-Paul, who is a doctor and close ally of the president, said in a tweet he was not showing symptoms and was in quarantine.

 “If the president doesn’t act, people will die who could have lived otherwise,” he said.